bamford/spatial-transformer-tensorflow/README.md

   <img width="600px" src="http://i.imgur.com/ExGDVul.png"><br><br>
 </div>

-A Spatial Transformer Network implemented in Tensorflow 0.9 and based on [2] \(which is also in [3]\), [4] and [5].
+A Spatial Transformer Network implemented in Tensorflow 0.9 and based on [2] \(which is also in [3]\), and [4].

-This tensorflow implementation supports Affine Transformations and Thin Plate Spline Deformations.
+This tensorflow implementation supports Affine Transformations and Thin Plate Spline Deformations [5].

 <div align="center">